zalenix/portaldocs/portal-sdk/templates/index-portalfx-extension-test.md

-# Portal Test Frameworks

-The page you requested has moved to [portalfx-extension-test.md](portalfx-extension-test.md).
+The page you requested has moved to [top-extensions-testing.md](top-extensions-testing.md).